 - Rinse canned black beans to remove extra sodium.
 Did you know that rinsing canned black beans can reduce their sodium content by 41 percent?
 To remove excess water, pat the black beans dry with a paper towel after rinsing.

-- Use your favorite veggies in these burgers.
+- Vegetables: You can use your favorite veggies in these burgers.
 Try carrots, peppers, zucchini or yellow squash.
 This recipe is a great way to use up leftover veggies that otherwise might go to waste.

-- Divide a patty into four smaller patties to use on top of salads, in “meatball” subs, or in a grain bowl.
+- Serving ideas: Divide a patty into four smaller patties to use on top of salads, in "meatball" subs, or in a grain bowl.

-- 1 cup raw broccoli florets from ~1 small head of broccoli
+- 1 cup broccoli florets from ~1 small head of broccoli

 - 8 ounces white or Cremini mushrooms